Vision problems? Check your medications

 Whenever you start taking a new medication, read the label so you are familiar with the possible side effects that could affect your vision.
 If you are experiencing vision issues, it could be the result of a drug you were on but are no longer taking.

 When in doubt – and any time you are experiencing changes in your vision – see your eye doctor.
-The vision issue may be due to drugs you are taking or have taken in the past, or maybe it’s something different altogether.
+The vision issue may be due to medications you are taking or have taken in the past, or it may be something unrelated.

-Don’t wait to have your eyes checked if your vision has changed or changed suddenly.
+Don’t wait to have your eyes examined if you notice any sudden or gradual changes in vision.